He: I need a break! Let’s go somewhere

 Now I will let some photos speak:

-Also read about an unknown gem, Jhalawar
+Also read about the unexplored Jhalawar

 ….and, if you like what you just read, do ‘like it’ & ‘share it’.
 Non WordPress users please ‘rate’ it to express your appreciation 🙂 Also do not forget to ‘follow the blog’ to remain updated about newer posts ❤